tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 process 2 on switch C:

-Within the ```router ospf 2``` context add the following commands# Copy/Paste the configuration to Switch E:
+Within the ```router ospf 2``` context add the following commands# Copy/Paste the configuration to switch E:
 ```
 router ospf 2
   redistribute ospf 1